-Undergraduate Engaged Research Programs are intended to support:
+Undergraduate Engaged Research Grants are intended to support:

-Investigators/scholars who can provide a strong collaborative environment for students and opportunities for them to work in teams
+Strong collaborative environments for students and opportunities for them to work in teams

 Research and scholarship environments that are highly likely to be sustained beyond the period of the funding